Auto Loan Calculator

 If you plan to trade in your car at the same dealership where you’ll buy your new car, the dealer may apply a trade-in value toward your vehicle purchase.
 This would reduce how much you’ll need to borrow.

-If you’re a Credit Karma member and you’ve matched your vehicle to your profile, you can find out your car’s estimated trade-in value as of today, based on data from the National Automobile Dealers Association.
+If you’re a Credit Karma member and you’ve matched your vehicle to your profile, you can find out your car’s estimated trade-in value as of today.

 The loan term is the period of time — typically expressed in months — you’ll pay back your auto loan.
 Available loan terms vary by lender, but generally range from 12 to 84 months.